-Canary's all-in-one security camera is currently the top rated indoor camera on our website, and rightly so.
+Canary's all-in-one security camera was the top-rated indoor camera on our website for a couple of years, and rightly so.
 After all, it has the right specs, it tested well, and it works.
 Canary is now hoping to extend their success to the great outdoors with their latest camera, Canary Flex.
 Does it live up to the hype?

 Hardware & Installation